A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: Conclusion

 \section{Conclusion}

-To summarize, we have deduced a new eight dimensional matrix representation of the Maxwell equations for both homogeneous and inhomogeneous linear media.
-This new representation is related by a similarity transformation to the eight dimensional matrix representation obtained earlier in \cite{Khan2005} starting with the equations obeyed by the Riemann-Silberstein-Weber (RSW) vector.
-The new representation has certain advantages over the latter from the point of view of applications.
-We have started with the matrix representation provided naturally by the linear Maxwell's equations themselves, but underdetermined, filling up the gaps in the matrix by symmetry considerations following \cite{Bocker1993,Bocker2018} in which such an eight dimensional matrix representation has been studied for vacuum.
-Using a certain unitary transformation we reduce the matrix representation for the homogeneous medium to a direct sum of four Pauli matrix blocks.
-This process of reduction of the representation to a direct sum of Pauli matrix blocks leads automatically to the definition of the basis vector of the representation in terms of the RSW vector which has been in use for a long time as the starting point for obtaining six dimensional matrix representations, mostly, for vacuum.
-In the present work, the matrix representation for a linear inhomogeneous medium has the diagonal block structure exactly like for the homogeneous medium except for a scale factor of the speed of light in the medium and the off-diagonal blocks depend on the refractive index and impedance of the medium with spatial and temporal variations.
-This eight dimensional matrix representation for the inhomogeneous medium is irreducible in the absence of any approximation.
-The structure of the time evolution equation resulting from this matrix representation is analogous to the time evolution equation in quantum mechanics for a system with an unperturbed Hamiltonian and a perturbation Hamiltonian so that the electromagnetic wave propagation in an inhomogeneous medium could be studied using techniques borrowed from quantum mechanics.
-The beam optical Hamiltonian corresponding to the propagation of a quasiparaxial monochromatic wave in an inhomogeneous medium has the structure of the Dirac Hamiltonian and hence it is possible to study the propagation of the wave using the paraxial and higher order approximations adopting the Foldy-Wouthuysen transformation technique applied to the Dirac Hamiltonian to expand it in a series of nonrelativistic and higher order approximations.
-We hope to return to the applications of the present new matrix representation of the Maxwell equations in future.
+We deduced a new eight dimensional matrix representation of the Maxwell equations for a homogeneous medium and generalized it to the case of a linear inhomogeneous medium.
+This new representation is equivalent, by a unitary transformation, to the eight dimensional matrix representation obtained earlier by one of us (Khan, 2005), heuristically, by inspection of the equations obeyed by the Riemann-Silberstein-Weber (RSW) vector.
+We have started with the matrix representation provided naturally by the linear Maxwell's equations themselves, but underdetermined, filling up the gaps in the matrix by symmetry considerations following the work of (Bocker and Frieden, 1993, 2018).
+Derivations of the inhomogeneous wave equations for the electric and magnetic fields and the charge continuity equation from the new matrix representation validate our choice of the undetermined matrix elements.
+Using a unitary transformation, based on the representation theory of the Pauli algebra, we have reduced the eight dimensional matrix representation of the Maxwell equations for a homogeneous medium to a direct sum of four Pauli matrix blocks.
+This process of reduction of the representation to a direct sum of Pauli matrix blocks leads automatically to the definition of the basis vector $\Psi$ of the representation in terms of the RSW vector.
+The RSW vector has been in use for a long time as the starting point for obtaining six dimensional matrix representations of the Maxwell equations, mostly, for the vacuum.
+In this sense, the RSW vector is a natural choice to to start with for building matrix representations of the Maxwell equations.
+The structure of the time evolution equation resulting from this matrix representation for an inhomogeneous medium is analogous to the time evolution equation in quantum mechanics for a system with an unperturbed Hamiltonian and a perturbation Hamiltonian.
+This suggests that electromagnetic wave propagation in an inhomogeneous medium could be studied using techniques borrowed from quantum mechanics.
+In the case of a homogeneous medium, which corresponds to the unperturbed Hamiltonian, the new representation reduces to a block diagonal form with four Pauli matrix blocks along the main diagonal, with the other off-diagonal blocks being null matrices.
+Pauli matrices have a simple algebra.
+This aspect of the new representation should be very useful in applications.
+The Maxwell vector wave optical Hamiltonian corresponding to the propagation of a monochromatic beam in an inhomogeneous medium has the structure of the Dirac Hamiltonian for the electron.
+Hence, it is possible to study the propagation of the beam using the paraxial and higher order approximations adopting the Foldy-Wouthuysen transformation (FWT) technique.
+In relativistic quantum mechanics the FWT technique is used to expand the Dirac Hamiltonian for the electron in a series of nonrelativistic and higher order approximations.
+As an application of the new representation we have derived the Mukunda-Simon-Sudarshan (MSS) matrix substitution rule (Mukunda et al., 1983) for transition from the Helmholtz scalar wave optics to the Maxwell vector wave optics.
+The MSS rule was obtained originally by analysing the relativistic symmetry of the Maxwell equations.
+An earlier derivation of the MSS substitution rule (Khan, 2016b) is based on a four dimensional approximation of the eight dimensional representation in (Khan, 2005).
+Further applications of the proposed matrix representation of the Maxwell equations will be presented elsewhere.